francescoalemanno/BayesHistogram.jl/README.md

 You can try to solve your problem by relying on `BayesHistogram.jl`! :)

-This package constructs the bin sequence that maximises the probability of observing your data, assuming it can be described by a histogram.
+This package provides the function `bayesian_blocks`, which determines the bin sequence that maximises the probability of observing your data, assuming it can be described by a histogram.

 In other words, the package implements a complicated algorithm that returns the optimal histogram, respecting some simple constraints that can be customised.

-If you can't take it any more, go directly to the usage example or, for more details, to the file `make_plot.jl` or if you want to know all the internal details `test/run_tests.jl`.
+If you can't take it any more, go directly to the usage examples or, for more details, to the file `make_plot.jl` or if you want to know all the internal details `test/run_tests.jl`.

 The optimal histogram is determined by four ingredients:
 1) The likelihood of a given bin.